Transcript - episode 05: Minnesota's economy 101

-Christy Kallevig: Welcome to the Vital Connection on Air, a podcast brought to you by University of Minnesota Extension Center for Community vitality that explores the trends and topics important to communities and leaders throughout Minnesota.
+Christy Kallevig: Welcome to the Vital Connection On Air, a podcast brought to you by University of Minnesota Extension Center for Community vitality that explores the trends and topics important to communities and leaders throughout Minnesota.
 My name is Christy Kallevig and I'm an Extension educator with the Center for Community Vitality.
 Today, I am joined by Laura Kalambokidis.
 Laura is an Extension Economist and part of our community economics team within the Center for Community Vitality and is also a professor of Applied Economics at the University of Minnesota.

 In addition to these roles, Laura is also the Minnesota State Economist.

-Christy Kallevig: Welcome to the Vital Connections on Air.
+Christy Kallevig: Welcome to the Vital Connections On Air.

 Laura Kalambokidis: Thank you.

 Christy Kallevig: That is a lot of roles and hats that you wear, Laura.
-Let's start off by learning a little bit more about the work that you do within Extension in the University.
+Let's start off by learning a little bit more about the work that you do within Extension at the University.

 Laura Kalambokidis: Sure, that's a lot of hats, but they all fit pretty well together.
 With Extension, I am an Extension Economist.
 We have a number of them here in the Department of Applied Economics, and my main Extension audience has been with communities and state and local governments.
-So my research and teaching field is public sector economics, the economics of government the economics and the public sector.
+So my research and teaching field is public sector economics, the economics of government, the economics of the public sector.
 My Extension work has been in public engagement with the public sector.

-Christy Kallevig: And what has been some of the most recent research that you've done when looking at that specific sector.
+Christy Kallevig: And what has been some of the most recent research that you've done when looking at that specific sector?